Marriage & Couple Therapy with David and Louise

 You can now report Psychotherapy services provided by Registered Psychotherapists as a Medical Expense by The Canada Revenue Agency, and they can be submitted for tax credits.
 See the the CRA website for more.

-Call 877-897-2333 ext 1, or click on the button below to send me an email:
+Call 877-897-2333 ext 1 (David) ext 2 (Louise), or click on the button below to send us an email: